kwanjas3/cors-electron-app/README.md

 npm install

-npm start <- development server
+npm run start <- development server

 this app is an electron wrapper around cors-anywhere and deploys a local cors enabled proxy server on your machine